Push Notifications

 When Sinch needs a (new) HMS

-required to send a push message to Huawei Push Kit server, it will first make a request to your Authorization Server to obtain anaccess_token
+access_tokenrequired to send a push message to Huawei Push Kit server, it will first make a request to your Authorization Server to obtain anaccess_tokenvalid for your security domain (labeled asaccess_token_ROin the diagram, RO as in Resource Owner ).

 Having obtained